Scripture Reference: Genesis 1:6-8

 - Make “Clouds on a String” by stringing popcorn on a blue string of yarn.

-- Creation Mural: Attach a long strip of paper to the wall and divide it into 7 sections for the days or creation.
-As the children study each day of creation glue items or paint pictures onto the corresponding section of the mural.
-For today’s lesson tear off small pieces of blue paper and glue them on the mural for “water”.
+- Creation Mural: Attach a long strip of paper to the wall and divide it into seven sections for the days of creation.
+As the children study each day of creation, glue items or paint pictures onto the corresponding section of the mural.
+For today’s lesson, tear off small pieces of blue paper and glue them on the mural for “water”.
 Then glue on cotton balls to represent clouds.

 Other Online Resources:

-- How to make a paper cloud instructional video (Crafts 4 Kids)
+- Craft: How to make a paper cloud instructional video (Crafts 4 Kids)

-- Experiments involving the atmosphere and weather (Weather Wiz Kids)
+- Craft: Experiments involving the atmosphere and weather (Weather Wiz Kids)

-- Songs and crafts for preschoolers (I Can Teach My Child)
+- Craft: Songs and crafts for preschoolers (I Can Teach My Child)

 Individual Days of Creation: